Skip to main content

 Set up collection

-To set up Cloud to Cloud Integration Asana Source for the Asana app, follow the instructions provided.
+To set up Cloud-to-Cloud Integration Asana Source for the Asana app, follow the instructions provided.
 These instructions will guide you through the process of creating a source using the Asana Source category, which you will need to use when installing the app.
 By following these steps, you can ensure that your Asana app is properly integrated and configured to collect and analyze your Asana data.

 Installing the Asana app

-To install the app:
+To install the app, do the following:

 1. From the Sumo Logic navigation, select App Catalog.